ChangelogBook a demoSign up

 Remember, these are rough estimates.
 Your actual timeline may vary based on the complexity of your current setup, the scope of changes you're implementing, and the number of dedicated personnel you have working on the migration.

-By thoroughly preparing and planning your migration, you'll set a strong foundation for the technical implementation phases that follow.
-In the next section, we'll dive into the process of switching SDKs to start collecting data with Hightouch Events.
+Preparing and planning sets up the technical phases that follow.
+In the next step, you'll switch SDKs to start collecting data with Hightouch Events.

 Ready to get started?